zhyrgalbekov/ARMADILLO/README.md

 # ARMADILLO
 OBSTACLE AVOIDING CAR

+The purpose of our project is to build a robot wall following robot to offer an educational experience for K-12 students.
 ## Installation
 The minimum programming knowledge needed to program the operations of our product is as follows: